DaSh-bash/SnapdragonHaplotagging/README.md

   2. Folder `FC_HeloconiusHaplotagging`: more detailed folder with downstream analysis included `https://github.com/evolgenomics/HeliconiusHaplotagging` (cloned on 02.12.21)
   3. SnapdragonWalkthrough.md - everyday log
+  4. HaplotaggingPipeline_DS.txt - Sean and Dasha's extended walkthrough for the first steps

 #### Haplotagging pipelines from the main paper: